Lowther Hall Anglican Grammar School: History

 In 1911, Earlsbrae Hall was bought by E.W.
 Cole, owner of Cole's Book Arcade.
-After Cole died in 1918, the house was sold for £6500 to the Church of England Trusts Co-operative for the Diocese of Melbourne, to be used for educational purposes.
-The school was named after Archbishop Henry Lowther Clarke who directed the purchase of the building.

-In 1920, Blinkbonnie's Ladies' College in Moonee Ponds, and Winstow Girls' School in Essendon, merged to become Lowther Hall Anglican Grammar School.
-Essendon's Afton College, a coeducational school, amalgamated with the School in the 1930s.

-"The Mansion" includes a drawing room, as well as the administration wing of the school, along with music classrooms and the principal's office.
+The school started in 1920.
+It resulted from the amalgamation of Blinkbonnie's Ladies' College and Winstow Girls' School.
+The name Lowther Hall comes from the Bishop of Melbourne, Lowther Clarke.
+In 1928 Elizabeth Kilgour Kirkhope was appointed as head and she guided the school through the depression.
+She left and joined Lauriston Girls' School in 1933 and in 1935 she bought that school.

 Campus

 Lowther Hall Anglican Grammar is located on Leslie Road in Essendon, which is situated close to amenities such as Essendon Station.
 There is also a hall, named the Joan M Garde Cultural Centre, which houses dance and drama classrooms, private music rooms, a lecture theatre, changerooms, a stage, and sports offices.
 The Noelene Horton Centre focuses on the sciences over three levels, one of which is a rooftop learning area and the basement houses dance and music.
 Blinkbonnie House was opened in February 2018 and provides new amenities for students who are in Kindergarten, Prep and Year 1.
 The basement houses performing arts, media and the Mary Thurman Recital Space.